Neha03024/Movie_pipeline-Neha/README.md

 Added indexes on movie_id and year for faster joins and aggregations.

 5.Extensibility:
-The schema is designed so that future datasets (e.g., user demographics or reviews) can be integrated easily.
+The schema is designed so that future datasets can be integrated easily.

 ----------------------------------------------Challenges and Solutions----------------------------------